 programmes as a safe way to build up muscle strength.

-5. Improve muscle tone and strength in the legs
+5. Cycling helps improve muscle tone and strength in the legs

 Pedal power is an intense workout for your legs.
 The more cycling you do, the stronger your legs will look and feel.
 You’ll notice this increased strength in everything you do, from climbing stairs to running around the park with the children or grandchildren.

-While cycling is clearly excellent exercise for your legs, when you ride up hills or over rough terrain, “70% of your body weight goes through the saddle and handlebars, rather than your hips, knees and ankles”, says Mr Dunn.
-So you get a great workout for your upper body.
+While cycling is clearly excellent exercise for your legs, when you ride up hills or over rough terrain, 70% of your body weight goes through the saddle and handlebars, rather than your hips, knees and ankles.
+So you get a great workout for your upper body, too.

-7. Helps to fight off common health conditions, and possibly lower risk of developing some cancers
+7. Cycling helps to fight off common health conditions and possibly lowers the risk of developing some cancers

-10. Healthy mode of transport, for you and the environment
+10. Cycling is a healthy mode of transport for you and for the environment

 Once you’ve bought a bike (and helmet), you’ve got access to free and completely green transport.
 And instead of being sedentary in the car, or on a bus or train, you’ll be moving, getting fit and toning up.
-So it’s win, win for cyclists, the environment and the bank balance.
+So it’s win-win for cyclists, the environment and your bank balance.